 And we learned well, better than for a while we thought we had.
 At the beginning of the second dog-watch one evening, Charmian and I sat down on the forecastle-head for a rubber of cribbage.
 Chancing to glance ahead, I saw cloud-capped mountains rising from the sea.
 We were rejoiced at the sight of land, but I was in despair over our navigation.
 I thought we had learned something, yet our position at noon, plus what we had run since, did not put us within a hundred miles of land.
 But there was the land, fading away before our eyes in the fires of sunset.
 The land was all right.
 There was no disputing it.
 Therefore our navigation was all wrong.
 But it wasn't.
-That land we saw was the summit of Haleakala. the House of the Sun, the greatest extinct volcano in the world.
+That land we saw was the summit of Haleakala, the House of the Sun, the greatest extinct volcano in the world.
 It towered ten thousand feet above the sea, and it was all of a hundred miles away.
 We sailed all night at a seven-knot clip, and in the morning the House of the Sun was still before us, and it took a few more hours of sailing to bring it abreast of us.
 "That island is Maui," we said, verifying by the chart.
 "That next island sticking out is Molokai, where the lepers are.
 And the island next to that is Oahu.
 There is Makapuu Head now.
 We'll be in Honolulu to-morrow.
 Our navigation is all right."

-CHAPTER V

-THE FIRST LANDFALL
+CHAPTER V--THE FIRST LANDFALL

-"IT will not be so monotonous at sea," I promised my fellow-voyagers on the Snark.
+"It will not be so monotonous at sea," I promised my fellow-voyagers on the Snark.
 "The sea is filled with life.
 It is so populous that every day something new is happening.
 Almost as soon as we pass through the Golden Gate and head south we'll pick up with the flying fish.
 We'll be having them fried for breakfast.
 We'll be catching bonita and dolphin, and spearing porpoises from the bowsprit.
-And then there are the sharks-sharks without end."
+And then there are the sharks--sharks without end."

 We passed through the Golden Gate and headed south.
-We dropped the mountains of California beneath the horizon, and daily the sun grew warmer.
+We dropped the mountains of California beneath the horizon, and daily the surf grew warmer.
 But there were no flying fish, no bonita and dolphin.
 The ocean was bereft of life.
 Never had I sailed on so forsaken a sea.
-Always, before, in the same latitudes, had I encountered flying fish the coast of Mexico; and there were no flying fish.
-Nor was there anything else.
-No life moved.
-As the days went by the absence of life became almost uncanny.
+Always, before, in the same latitudes, had I encountered flying fish.